vacp2p/rfc/content/docs/rfcs/70/README.md

 ## Credentials
 Each member of a group presents a credential that provides one or more identities for the member and associates them with the member's signing key.
 The identities and signing key are verified by the Authentication Service in use for a group.

 Credentials MUST follow the specifications of section 5.3 of [RFC9420](https://datatracker.ietf.org/doc/rfc9420/).

 ## Message framing
 Handshake and application messages use a common framing structure providing encryption to ensure confidentiality within the group, and signing to authenticate the sender.

-The structures are:
+The structure is:
 - `PublicMessage`: represents a message that is only signed, and not encrypted.
+The definition of `PublicMessage` MUST follow the specification in section 6.2 of [RFC9420](https://datatracker.ietf.org/doc/rfc9420/).
 - `PrivateMessage`: represents a signed and encrypted message, with protections for both the content of the message and related metadata.
+The definition, and the encoding/decoding of `PrivateMessage` MUST follow the specification in section 6.3 of [RFC9420](https://datatracker.ietf.org/doc/rfc9420/).

 Applications MUST use `PrivateMessage` to encrypt application messages.

 Applications SHOULD use `PrivateMessage` to encode handshake messages.

-The definition of `PublicMessage` MUST follow the specification in section 6.2 of [RFC9420](https://datatracker.ietf.org/doc/rfc9420/).
-The definition, and the encoding/decoding of `PrivateMessage` MUST follow the specification in section 6.3 of [RFC9420](https://datatracker.ietf.org/doc/rfc9420/).

 ## Nodes contents
-The nodes of a ratchet tree contain several types of data.
+The nodes of a ratchet tree contain several types of data:

-Leaf nodes describe individual members.
+- Leaf nodes describe individual members.
-Parent nodes describe subgroups.
+- Parent nodes describe subgroups.

 Contents of each kind of node, and its structure MUST follow the indications described in sections 7.1 and 7.2 of [RFC9420](https://datatracker.ietf.org/doc/rfc9420/).

 ## Leaf node validation